 Professional esports is one of the most intense, demanding desk jobs.
 Many first-person shooters demand up to 400 actions per minute.
 To succeed, players need elite speed, precision, hand-eye-coordination — and endurance.

-Dr. Tsai also serves on Secretlab’s Ergonomic Advisory Board.
-Even so, he doesn’t hype the importance of chairs.
-In fact, he advised ChairsFX that a good chair is the least important part of a healthy setup!
+For instance, Dr. Jordan Tsai once managed the Physical Therapy program for Evil Geniuses.
+He advised ChairsFX that a good chair is the least important part of a healthy setup!

 His view is consistent with the 5th edition Human Factors Handbook: movement and fitness take precedence.
 Good back support remains relevant as a secondary priority.
 “Rest/nutrition/exercises > breaks > good posture > good chair.”